Tandem Philanthropies

 Given that specific information about how this foundation identifies new grantees is limited, the following approaches are based on the foundation's documented characteristics:

 Leverage Educational Networks: Both founders have strong ties to elite educational institutions (David Sze is a Yale and Rockefeller University Trustee; Kathleen Donohue has UC Berkeley connections).
-Organizations working with or recommended by these institutions may have better visibility.
+Organisations working with or recommended by these institutions may have better visibility.

-Silicon Valley and Tech Connections: David Sze's position at Greylock Partners and board roles at companies like Discord and Nextdoor suggest that organizations working at the intersection of technology and social impact, particularly in education and climate, may align with the foundation's interests.
+Silicon Valley and Tech Connections: David Sze's position at Greylock Partners and board roles at companies like Discord and Nextdoor suggest that organisations working at the intersection of technology and social impact, particularly in education and climate, may align with the foundation's interests.

 Collaborative Funding Partnerships: The foundation uses "collaborative funding strategies" in climate and democracy, suggesting they may participate in funder collaboratives or co-funding arrangements.
-Organizations already supported by related foundations in these spaces may gain visibility through these networks.
+Organisations already supported by related foundations in these spaces may gain visibility through these networks.

 Northern California Grantmakers Network: The foundation is a member of Northern California Grantmakers, indicating engagement with regional philanthropy networks.